lk-geimfari/mimesis/mimesis/data/locale_template/README.md

 └── text.json      # Text()
 ```

-Almost all locales has similar structure, but the structure of the file may differ
+Almost all locales have a similar structure, but the structure of the locale file may differ when there are any builtins specific data providers for this locale.
-if we have supported builtins specific data providers for this locale.
-For example, locale `ru` has a different
-structure of file `personal.json`, because in Russian we have patronymic which useful for this locale,
+For example, locale `ru` has a different structure of `personal.json`, because in Russia there are mandatory patronymic names.
-but if we add patronymic to `Personal()` then what it will return for `en`?
-So, it's not our problem because similar
+So, it is useful for this locale only (and a couple of other).
-data always should be moved to builtins.
-It's mean that if someone want to use patronymic then he must
-import builtin specific provider:
+It means that if someone wants to use patronymic names then he must import builtin specific provider:

 ````python
 >>> from mimesis.builtins import RussiaSpecProvider